PierreMarchand20/sphinx_cpp_quickstart/docs/source/first_cpp_program/compilation.rst

     - You can generate several "build" folders (using different compilers, or different compilation options)

 Now that the CMake project is generated, you can call ``make`` in ``cpp_example/build`` to generate the executable.

+.. warning:: You may want to remove the flag ``-fsanitize=address`` from compilation and linking if you want better performance from the resulting executable.
+But in all other cases, it's best to keep it.

 .. _compilation_vscode: